vonmillhausen/sf2000/README.md

 - `20230526 - 1.13`: Updated Audacity instructions to support latest version of Audacity.
 Added a BIOS CRC32 patcher tool for the reckless and brave.
 Added a note about `Foldername.ini` text colours reverting after loading a game (thanks `Zerter#4954`!)

 - `20230525 - 1.12`: Added a section about the internals of the `Foldername.ini` file.
 Added a note to the Arcade section about the "inrom" column in `adcockm`'s metadata document.
-Added a small firmware note for the May 22nd about community-spotted GBA performance improvements.
+Added a small firmware note for the `05.22` about community-spotted GBA performance improvements.
 Added specific emulator versions and Git commit links for each emulator (thanks `bnister` and `notv37`!).
 Added specific steps for producting SF2000-format audio files using Audacity.

 - `20230524 - 1.11`: Added my new [Generic Image Tool](https://vonmillhausen.github.io/sf2000/tools/genericImageTool.htm).
 Added more exceptional information from `adcockm` in regards to arcade emulation on the SF2000, and cleaned up the old info accordingly.
 Corrected some typos related to `bisrv.asd` (thanks `luke7352`!).
 Usage of `nvinf.hsp` was tracked down to the numbers of games available on the main menu pages (thanks `kid_sinn#9691`!).